buritoburito920-star/buritoburito920-star/README.md

 # 3D-Spaghetti

-> Tired of your prints failing and wasting filament while you are away or sleeping?
+< Tired of your prints failing and wasting filament while you are away or sleeping?
 Say goodbye to print anxiety.
 The **3D-Spaghetti Monitor** watches your printer in real-time, automatically pausing your machine the moment a failure starts so you can rest easy.
 >

+# 3D-Spaghetti Overview

 <!--
 **buritoburito920-star/buritoburito920-star** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.